 Mast Cell Mediators & Chronic Conditions

-The hyperreactivity described in MCAS triggers unregulated mast cell degranulation and release of mediators including histamine, heparin, proteases, hydrolases, and proinflammatory cytokines through which systemic manifestations may surface, from compromised intestinal and neurologic barrier function to hyperinflammation.3,7,8 Recently, researchers analyzed data from a large US database that included information from over 53 million patients and found the strongest specific association between irritable bowel syndrome (IBS) and MCAS: those with IBS were at least four times more likely to have a mast cell disorder compared to the general population.9 Other recent human-based research on mast cells and IBS suggests the involvement of both enteric glial cells and mast cells in the colon’s barrier function, with their altered communication during IBS contributing to colonic permeability.10
+The hyperreactivity described in MCAS triggers unregulated mast cell degranulation and release of mediators, including histamine and proinflammatory cytokines, through which systemic manifestations may surface, from compromised intestinal and neurologic barrier function to hyperinflammation.3,7 Recently, researchers analyzed data from a large US database that included information from over 53 million patients and found the strongest specific association between irritable bowel syndrome (IBS) and MCAS: those with IBS were at least four times more likely to have a mast cell disorder compared to the general population.8 Other recent human-based research on mast cells and IBS suggests the involvement of both enteric glial cells and mast cells in the colon’s barrier function, with their altered communication during IBS contributing to colonic permeability.9

 Clinical Applications

-As noted with MCAS, patients may have non-specific symptoms; therefore, a systems biology perspective may be most effective for addressing this complex condition.
+As noted with MCAS, patients may have non-specific symptoms; therefore, a whole person health perspective may be most effective for addressing this complex condition.
 Evaluating what activates mast cells for an individual patient in different conditions is an important first step.
-Identifying and avoiding dietary triggers, then using an anti-inflammatory diet and foods (e.g., nettles, quercetin, turmeric, ginger, omega-3s, etc.) to help stabilize hyperreactive mast cells is a two-pronged nutritional approach to MCAS that may be an appropriate intervention.
-Additional MCAS therapies may include reducing psychological stress and engagement in stress transformation practices such as yoga, meditation, and exercise.14 For a more comprehensive food and nutrient list and to read in depth about the impact of histamine-reduced diets and the enzyme diamine oxidase, please read IFM’s article Fight Inflammation and Stabilize Mast Cells Naturally.
-Learn more about the functional medicine approach to immune health and clinical tools that help to enhance resilience at IFM’s upcoming Immune Advanced Practice Module (APM).
+In the functional medicine model of care, identifying and avoiding dietary triggers, then using an anti-inflammatory diet and foods (e.g., nettles, quercetin, turmeric, ginger, omega-3s, etc.) to help stabilize hyperreactive mast cells is a two-pronged nutritional approach to MCAS that may be part of a personalized intervention.

 Related Topics